PaulSweeney89/P-S-Tasks/Project-Iris/README.md

     - Retrieve the name of the variable from the *head_row* list, e.g var = head_row[n=1] = "Sepal Width", which will also be used to input the histogram's array, histograms label, histogram title and the output file name.
     - Produce a figure(n=0 to n=3, 4no.) for plotting a individual historgram for each variable.
     - Plot a historgram with the dataframe's variable column as an array, with the number of histogram bins being set to 7, the colour of the histogram being set by the colour list and the edgecolour set to black to improve the visual display of the histograms.
+    - plot the histogram bin range values or xtick values, starting with the minimum variable value & finishing with the max vaiable value and all the bin range values inbetween which are determined by the width of the bins or the number of bins used for the histogram.
+The **numpy.arange()** function was used to plot the xtick values.
     - Plot the labels for the histograms, xlabel = variable name & ylabel = sample frequency.
     - Plot the title of the histogram with the individual variable name.
     - Save the histogram as a .png file in the outputs folder of the repository with the filename including the variable name.